grefel/press2id/README.md

 Currently, authentication information can only be entered permanently in the script file.
 Please note that the WordPress access password will then be stored in plain text in the script file. <br/> <img src="https://raw.githubusercontent.com/grefel/press2id/master/doc/assets/authenticate.jpg" width="800" alt="Configure authentication">

-1. In line 16, the URL of the blog must be entered in the `siteURL` property.
+1. In line 16, the URL of the WordPress site must be entered in the `siteURL` property.
 The first selection screen will then be skipped.
 2. In line 21, the `authenticate` property must be set to `true`.
 3. In lines 22 and 23, user name and application password must be entered.